 Vermont Watershed Grants

 Vermonters have an opportunity to protect and restore watersheds through the Vermont Watershed Grants Program.
 Half of the proceeds derived from the sale of the Vermont Conservation License Plate go towards funding the Vermont Watershed Grants Program.
-The Program in turn then distributes grant dollars for noteworthy local and regional water-related projects within Vermont.
+The Program, co-administered by DEC and the Department of Fish and Wildlife, distributes grant dollars for noteworthy local and regional water-related projects within Vermont.
 The other half of proceeds derived from the Conservation License Plate go towards helping the Vermont Non-Game and Natural Heritage Program.

 Grant funds are available for water-related projects that: